technicalwriting/tools/src/content/blog/sphinx-link-text-automation.md

 /.../reference.rst:4: WARNING: undefined label: 'compression'
 ```

-## The status of this feature in other docs SSGs
+## The status of this feature in other docs site generators

 [If I wasn't so lazy] I would list out the exact status of this feature on
-other docs SSGs.
+other docs site generators.
 I am not going to do that, however, because, as previously
 alluded to, I am lazy.
 I don't mean to imply that this feature is not supported
-on any other docs SSG.
-I am sure there is some other docs SSG out there that
+on any other docs site generators.
+I am sure there is some other docs site generator out there that
 has "seen the light."
 From what I can tell, though, Sphinx has the best and
 most prominent built-in support for this feature.